DAS / BDA / Signal Boosters / ERRS / ERRCS Systems

 DAS – Distributed Antenna System – This refers to the antennas installed in the building to fill in the weak signal areas

-BDA – Bi Directional Amplifier – A radio frequency amplifier to boos signals in both the uplink and downlink directions.
+BDA – Bi Directional Amplifier – A radio frequency amplifier to boost signals in both the uplink and downlink directions.
 For full duplex radio repeaters the up and down frequencies are different, so the amplifier is filtered to up and down directions by frequency

 ERRC – Emergency Responder Radio Coverage